Strategies for Span Labeling with Large Language Models: Implementation Details

 \subsection{Methods}

 Below, we provide extra implementation details for individual methods.

 \paragraph{Tagging} For the \cattag{} strategy, we parse XML-style tags using regular expressions.
 To map these predictions back to the original text, we estimate the span's location by stripping tags from the preceding output to calculate a running offset.
 Since models occasionally alter whitespace or hallucinate, we treat this calculated position as a heuristic rather than an absolute truth.
 If the text at the expected location does not match the tag content, we search the full text for the span and resolve ambiguities by selecting the occurrence closest to our initial estimate.
-This allows us to recover correct boundaries even when the model's output deviates slightly from the input.
+This allows us to recover span boundaries even when the model's output deviates slightly from the input instead of having to discard the output completely.